thmignon/mixed-reality/mixed-reality-docs/creating-3d-models-for-use-in-the-windows-mixed-reality-home.md

 Tells the shader if something is metal or not.
 Raw Metal = 1.0 white Non metal = 0.0 black.
 There can be transitional gray values that indicate something covering the raw metal such as dirt, but in general this map should be black and white only.

-## Exporting assets

-Windows Mixed Reality relies on glTF (.glb) as the asset delivery format for 3D launchers and content. glTF is a royalty free open standard for 3D asset delivery maintained by the Khronos group.
-As glTF evolves as an industry standard for interoperable 3D content so will Microsoft’s support for the format across Windows apps and experiences.

-### Creating glTF models

-The first step in exporting assets for Windows Mixed Reality endpoints is generating a glTF 2.0 model.
-The glTF working group maintains a [list of supported exporters and converters](https://github.com/KhronosGroup/glTF/blob/master/README.md#converters-and-exporters) to create a glTF 2.0 model.
-To get started use one of the programs listed on this page to create and export a glTF 2.0 model, or convert an existing model using one of the supported converters.

-### Converting glTF Models for the Mixed Reality Home

-The Windows Mixed Reality home requires a number of optimizations to be performed on the glTF before adding it to your project (see required] and optional optimizations below).
-To make this process easier we have created the Windows Mixed Reality Asset Converter which is [available on Github](https://github.com/Microsoft/glTF-Toolkit/releases).
-This tool uses a set of utilities available in the Microsoft glTF toolkit to convert any standard 2.0 glTF or .glb into a Windows Mixed Reality compatible .glb.
-This is currently a required step for all assets used in Windows Mixed Reality, and we highly recommend using the converter to make generating your mixed reality home assets easy.
-For more information about using the tool please refer to the documentation also [available on GitHub](https://github.com/Microsoft/glTF-Toolkit/blob/master/WindowsMRAssetConverter/README.md).

-### Binary glTF format

-The [binary glTF format](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md#glb-file-format-specification) packages the glTF file into a single binary package.
-Windows Mixed Reality Home expects assets to be delivered using the binary glTF format with embedded images and binary data.
-Assets packed using the binary glTF format use the .glb file extension.
-Standard glTF models are not supported.

 ### glTF Implementation notes

 The glTF asset MUST point to the default scene using the scene attribute to be rendered by Windows MR. Additionally the Windows MR glTF loader **requires** accessors: